benharmonics/wallet/README.md

 # Wallet

-A basic digital wallet - transfer tokens and assets, create and deploy smart contracts, etc.
+A basic digital wallet with a RESTful API - encrypt and save wallet secrets, derive new keys/addresses, transfer tokens and assets, create and deploy smart contracts, etc.

 ## Wallet API

 An HTTP-based API is exposed to facilitate interactions with the blockchain.

-Available protocols are:
+Available protocols (blockchains) are:

 - ethereum
 - bitcoin